 Finally, A Resolution For The Market House

 Like the Phoenix who rose from the ashes, the Market House in Annapolis will once again be a place to hang out, socialize and dine on inexpensive food.
-With all the potential glitches now removed, residents and visitors can expect to experience the smells of what once was as early as January.
+As long as there are no glitches in the process, residents and visitors can expect to experience the smells of what once was.

 As everyone is aware, the Market House has been a dismal failure since Tropical Storm Isabelle blew through the area in 2003.
 First the existing merchants were thrown out.
 The replacement merchants snuck out.
-There were a few other iterations and now, while technically occupied, it is not performing to expectations.
+And now once again, it sits mostly empty.

-A source close to the negotiations disclosed that McDonalds Corporation has designed a new prototype restaurant which will fit in with the various historic surroundings throughout the country with little modifications.
+Initially, the Mayor’s office had sought entrepreneurs to put forth their ideas for a short term lease.
+However, this proved ineffective as most businesses are seeking a more permanent position in the business community.
+A source close to the negotiations disclosed that McDonalds Corporation had designed a new prototype restaurant which will fit in with the various historic surroundings throughout the country with little modifications.

-We contacted McDonalds and while they could not discuss the specifics, William J. Feeser (VP New Acquisitions) said, “We have successfully brought our product to market in non traditional sites.
-We have designed a new restaurant, actually branded a Cafe, to fit in almost any historical element including Annapolis.
-We are looking forward to working with Mayor Pantelides and Alderman Budge to bring this much-wanted addition to Annapolis in 2018.”
+We contacted McDonalds and while they could not discuss the specifics, William J. Feeser (VP New Real Estate) said, “We have successfully brought out product to market in non traditional sites.
+We have designed a new restaurant, actually branded a Cafe, to fit in almost any historical element including Annapolis.”

 Our source at City Hall provided us with a draft copy of the proposed long term lease.
 Some notable features of this lease include: